jingfengou/jingfengou.github.io/_pages/about.md

-My research interest includes natural language processing and scRNA-seq perturbation prediction.
+My name is Jingfeng Ou, a third-year master’s student at the Southern University of Science and Technology.
+My research interests include data analysis, natural language processing, and scRNA-seq perturbation prediction, with a particular focus on the integration of advanced computational methods in biological contexts.
+Recently, I have been investigating controllable generation techniques in the image domain, with the aim of integrating them into perturbation prediction tasks to enhance model interpretability and performance.